therealnicoroshi/modlist/README.md

 This is because VRAMr **WILL** downsize the image of the girls in the perk interface and we are hiding the one from VRAMr so that it uses the higher resolution original one.

+**Note** If you want to remove the girls in the Perk tree completely hide both the VRAMr downsized file and the original

 ### Stock Game